by Professor Margarita Mooney | This article first appeared on The Hedgehog Review’s COVID Commentaries blog on April 16, 2020.

 His challenge to anyone who values the life of the mind during a crisis is “if you don’t read good books, you will read bad ones.
 If you don’t go on thinking rationally you will think irrationally.
 If you reject aesthetic satisfactions, you will fall into sensual satisfactions.”
-Let’s face it: even in times of crisis, we are going to spend part of our day thinking about something else than that crisis.
-Lewis is challenging us to be thoughtful about what it is we shall think about when we choose not to focus on the crisis at hand.
+Let’s face it: Even in times of crisis, we are going to spend part of our day thinking about something other than that crisis.
+Lewis is challenging us to be thoughtful about what it is we should think about when we choose not to focus on the crisis at hand.

-The products of the intellectual life—that Ph.D., that next article, that next book, that superb lecture—are interspersed with days, if not weeks and months, that I feel like my mind has turned to mush, that the paper I’m working on looks like the scribble of a 2-year old, that even if I finish what I’m doing no one will read it or care what I’ve said.
+Lewis’s words reaffirm that the scholarly life is a vocation.
+At the same time, perhaps what is hardest for me to accept is that my decades of dedication to scholarship have produced many products that are largely irrelevant.
+The products of the intellectual life—that PhD, that next article, that next book, that anticipated lecture—are interspersed with days, if not weeks and months, in which I feel like my mind has turned to mush, that the paper I’m working on looks like the scribble of a two-year-old, and that even if I finish what I’m doing no one will read it or care what I’ve said.

 First, do not think about the crisis all the time, especially not when you are setting yourself down to do your intellectual work.
 Distractions to the life of the mind abound.
 The crisis is a chance to learn to fight them.
 If sometimes you get overwhelmed by the excitement of the crisis and abandon your work, don’t be too hard on yourself.
 Try again tomorrow.

 Second, fight the feeling that we don’t have enough time to finish a task, or that what we finish is no good.
 Perfectionism is a sin that plagues academics.
 Frustration at our lack of progress or excessive self-criticism quite simply eradicates the grace of the present moment.
 The crisis we face now is a loud reminder that we don’t decide when we die.
 We are not in control of time.